-If you are perusing your career with web designing then learning CSS3 is a must nowadays.
 Let’s discuss best interview questions on CSS3 prepared by industry niche experts for your acknowledgment.
 These CSS3 interview questions are suitable for experienced as well as beginners.

-As web design plays a vital role these days to draw some potential customers, CSS3 enhances not only the look and feel of a website but also magnets more numbers of clients and eventually better ROI.
+As web design plays a vital role these days to draw some potential customers, it enhances not only the look and feel of a website but also magnets more numbers of clients and eventually better ROI.

 CSS3 interview questions and answers

 - What are the difference between CSS and css3?
-Explain

 - Who is the founder of CSS & when CSS3 released?

-- How many types of CSS?
-Explain
+- Please explain the types of CSS?

-- What are the media types in CSS3?
+- What are the media types?

-- How we can create rounded corners CSS3?
+- How to create rounded corners?